geforcefan/ercanakyuerek.de/content/posts/writing-a-roller-coaster-simulation/5-friction-and-air-resistance.md

 # What’s next?

 In the next chapter we will make a few changes to the track itself, preparing everything for an agnostic evaluation of physics.
-No matter what the underlying geometry is in the end, splines, imported tracks, FVD-based shapes or anything else, the evaluation should always work the same.
+No matter what the underlying geometry is in the end, **splines, imported tracks, FVD-based shapes or anything else, the evaluation should always work the same**.
 The key step is replacing the two functions `getPositionAtDistance` and `getForwardDirectionAtDistance` with a single `getMatrixAtDistance` function.
 Working with **matrices** is more convenient, because we can extract everything we need from them.
 I will also introduce a curve node that stores a full matrix for a given distance along the track.